BigZaphod/TilemapNode/README.md

 spacing between tiles, and tiles positioned at offsets from the origin.
 There is even support for old-school color transparancy masking.

-On my first-gen iPad Pro, I can update well over 10,000 tiles per frame on maps on the order of 4096x4096 tiles.
+On my first-gen iPad Pro, I can update well over 10,000 tiles per frame even on maps of 4096x4096 tiles.
 Your results may vary.

+# Missing Features

+* No loading functions for things like Tiled maps, although this doesn't seem very difficult.
+* No function to "lift" a tile out of the map and into a standalone SKSprite for special effects and whatnot.
+This also doesn't seem like it'd be very hard.

 # Notes